Trail To Rome (Winter)

 Today we're onto what's known as the “floating city”, Venice, packed with character, crammed with hidden lanes and linked by a network of canals.
 Jump on our private boat and travel through the waters of the lagoon to visit the city’s historical heart.
 The limestone Bridge of Sighs, the gothic arches of Doge's Palace and the expanse of St. Mark’s Square (pigeons and all!) show Venice’s unique beauty and way of life.
 Take some time to explore the floating city and lose yourself in the backstreets.
 There’s an optional walking tour where you can discover the labyrinth of interweaving lanes, waterways, palaces, piazzi and markets with our Local Guide.
 You’ll see historic monuments, hidden treasures and the Rialto market - a local favourite for food shopping.
 Maybe grab a table on St. Mark’s Square and eat some delicious Italian food al fresco.
 Cap off the day with an optional gondola ride & share this amazing experience with your friends - seeing Venice from on the water is an unforgettable experience & a must-do.

-This morning, make the most of our Local Guide’s inside knowledge and uncover the remains of an ancient empire with a fantastic optional tour of the Roman Forum and Colosseum.
+This morning, make the most of your time and discover the gems of this great city.
 Then it is time to say “arrivederci” to your friends as your tour finishes after lunch.